Reuse

 • Project C.U.R.E - To help provide the necessary medical equipment and supplies that doctors and nurses around the world need to save lives, we need surplus medical supplies donated from hospitals, manufacturers, medical facilities, and individuals.

 • St Gertrude Medical Lending Closet - Donations of medical equipment in good condition are accepted.
 The Lending Closet will now accept UNOPENED PACKAGES of medical supplies such as gloves, gauze bandages, alcohol wipes, bed pads, adult briefs, Q-tips, and disposable wash clothes.
+Call 773.973.5464 on Tuesday and Thursdays to speak to the Heart to Heart team to schedule a dropoff appointment.
 Edgewater

 • The Anti-Cruelty Society - Donate gently used items on their list for reuse, please check website or call to confirm accepted items.
 River North